 This unbearable tension of living at the crossroads arises from three factors.
 First, the church is part of a society that embodies a cultural story.
 That cultural story is rooted in an idolatrous religious faith, is determinative of every part of human life, and is embodied by a community.
 By virtue of the creation mandate, the church is part of that community that embodies this pattern of social life.
 Second, the Christian community finds its identity in another story, one that is also rooted in faith, equally comprehensive, and also socially embodied.
-The gospel is not a disembodied message, "an ethereal something disinfected of all human cultural ingredients," but is always incarnated in a community (Newbigin 1989:188).
-Third, the unbearable tension emerges because of 'two embodiments' in the life of God's people.
+The gospel is not a disembodied message, "an ethereal something disinfected of all human cultural ingredients" (Newbigin1989:188), but is always incarnated in a community.
+Third, the unbearable tension emerges because of "two embodiments" in the life of God's people.
 As members of the cultural community, the church is shaped by the cultural story.
-Therefore, the embodiment of the gospel will always be shaped by the culture: 'there is not and cannot be a gospel which is in not culturally embodied" (Newbigin1989:189).
-The tension arises because the gospel and the cultural story are at odds and yet 'meet' in the life of the people of God.
+As members of the new humankind, if they are faithful they are shaped by the Biblical story.
+Therefore, the embodiment of the gospel will always be shaped by the culture: "there is not and cannot be a gospel which is in not culturally embodied" (Newbigin1989:189).
+The tension arises because the gospel and the cultural story are at odds and yet "meet" in the life of the people of God.
 Contextualization is not the meeting of a disembodied message and a rationally articulated understanding of culture; to pose the issue in that way is both abstract and dualistic (Newbigin1989:188-189).
 The encounter between gospel and culture happens in the life of the community called to live in the story of the Bible.
 The people of God incarnate the intersection of gospel and culture; the incompatibility of the two stories, even "radical contradiction" (Newbigin1987:4), produces an unbearable tension.
 Hendrik Kraemer, who perhaps shaped Newbigin more than any other person, writes: "The deeper the consciousness of the tension and the urge to take this yoke upon itself are felt, the healthier the church is.
 The more oblivious of this tension the Church is, the more well established and at home in the world it feels, the more it is in deadly danger of being the salt that lost its savour" (Kraemer1956:36).
 Authentic contextualization is the faithful resolution of this tension.